baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 - Plugins pre-installed:  navigation menu (`M` key to lanch) and full-text search (`Ctrl+Shift+P`)
 - Some snippets
 - Live reload
-- A simple theme borrowed from [here](https://revealjs-themes.dzello.com/robot-lung.html#), with some tweaks.
+- A simple theme borrowed from [here](https://revealjs-themes.dzello.com/robot-lung.html#), with some tweaks and simplifications.